jennielees/full-stack/_posts/2014-08-13-a-restful-interlude.md

 #### Tweetin', tweetin'

 To send a tweet, you need to `POST` to `statuses/update.json`.
 And have permission to post.
 You might want to create a new Twitter account for this kind of thing, otherwise your normal account could get a bit... messy.
+But you don't need to create a new app.

 <pre class="hint">
 TWEET_URL = API_URL + "/1.1/statuses/update.json"